pacifiquem/node-async-handler/CONTRIBUTING.md

 If you encounter any issues or have suggestions for improvements, please open an issue on the GitHub repository.
 Clearly describe the problem or enhancement, including any relevant details.

+> **Note** : In case you didn't follow all things listed in this file, your issue or pull request will be reject immediately.

 ## License

 By contributing to node-async-handler, you agree that your contributions will be licensed under the MIT License.
 Please refer to the [LICENSE](https://github.com/pacifiquem/node-async-handler/blob/main/LICENSE) file for details.